lks1248/internship/README.md

 ## I/O from WVTICs to SPH-EXA
 * Updated `parse_gadget_format_two.py` (included with WVTICs) to work in Python 3 (now parser_working.py)
 * Created scripts to transform the Gadget2 binary to `.txt` file and SPH-EXA-compatible binaries/`.txt` files
+* updated scripts to handle HDF5 files
+* Added script to generate Kelvin-Helmholtz ICs out of glass blocks *outdated/no longer used:
 	* Modified SPH-EXA's Sedov test case:
 		* Modified `sedov.cpp` to accept file input like Evrard TODO: include checkpoint inputs
 		* Included a hybrid file reader/generator for Sedov `SedovInputFileReader.hpp`
 	* Created script to stack initial condition "boxes" to increase resolution
 		NOTE: for constant densities only!
 	* Added script to "cut" Evrard initial conditions out of a glass block
-* updated scripts to handle HDF5 files
-* Added script to generate Kelvin-Helmholtz ICs out of glass blocks

 ### How to use:
 * Converting WVTICs outputs: